openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. MicroShift administrator prepares a new ostree commit
 1. MicroShift administrator schedules device to reboot and use new ostree commit
 1. Device boots new commit
-1. Operating System, greenboot, and MicroShift take actions without any additional intervention
+1. Operating System, greenboot, and MicroShift take actions (migrating database content, causing a rollback, etc.) without any additional intervention

 Manual rollback: